 I am a geographer.
 I study how people live in cities, the making of shared meanings of our surroundings, and the contemporary culture and politics of urban environments.

-My research specialties include theories of nature-society relations; urban environmentalisms; cultural landscapes; as well as the conceptual and material intersections of architecture, environment, and geography.
+My research specialties include theories of nature-society relations; environmental justice; critical design studies; as well as the conceptual and material intersections of architecture, environment, and geography.

 Former professional and scholarly lives include: architect, biologist, anthropologist.

 I love words and putting them together.
 I read a lot of poems, write a few.
-Sometimes I draw.
+I draw and paint.
 I make photographs.
 I jot a lot of notes about what I hear, remember, see, and feel.
 Stones, feathers, fossils, notebooks.

-For select professional projects, publications and details, see below.
+For select professional research projects, teaching experience, and publications, see below.

-Assistant Professor in Residence in Political Ecology & Design.
+Assistant Professor in Residence (Visiting Assistant Professor) in Political Ecology & Design.

 History, Philosophy & the Social Sciences Dept. Rhode Island School of Design.
-August 2017 - present.
+August 2017 - June 2019.

 Postdoctoral Research Fellow.
 Urban Studies Foundation